wedesoft/aiscm/doc/installation.md

 ### Get the source code

-You can download the latest release like this
+You can download the latest release like this:

 ```
 wget `curl -s https://api.github.com/repos/wedesoft/aiscm/releases/latest | grep download_url | cut -d '"' -f 4`